Days of Service

 Community Donation Effort

 Founded in 2006, the Community Donation Effort is a partnership with several offices across campus, with CCESL and the Office of Sustainability overseeing the project.
-The sale features items that departing HWS students no longer need or can't fit into their cars for the trip home, saving them from going to waste.
+The effort features items that departing HWS students no longer need or can't fit into their cars for the trip home, saving them from going to waste.
 Students collect possessions such as furniture, appliances, lamps, kitchen items, rugs and other household items.
-Once collected, student workers price the items and set up in the Geneva Recreation Center for the sale.
+Once collected, Community Donation Stewards sort, clean, and pack the items to be collected by community organizations who then distribute the items to their clientele.
 The collection also includes clothing and food, which CCESL donates directly to local non-profit agencies and food banks.
 An e-waste collection is likewise an important part of closing the residence halls.
-As of 2018, the sale has fundraised nearly $100,000 and diverted over 94,400 pounds of materials from local landfills.
-For the past several years, proceeds have benefitted the Geneva 2030 initiative, which seeks to support and work with the public school district on its key goals.
+As of 2023, the effort has diverted over 118,000 pounds of materials from local landfills.

 In conjunction with the local Red Cross, CCESL sponsors three blood drives on campus annually; one in October on or near Halloween, one in February, and another in April.
 If you wish to donate blood off campus at another date or time, contact your local Red Cross organization to find local blood drive dates and locations.
 Please e-mail firstname.lastname@example.org for more information.